-Number of Units: As predicated in Scenario 1, the subject is presumed approved for development to 52 apartment units.
+Number of Units: As predicated in Scenario 1, the subject is presumed approved for development to 81 apartment units.
+(The appraisers note that, based upon a prior development study by Carlisle and Wortman, the site was thought to be capable of supporting 167 units under a C1 parameter if flood hindrances did not exist.)
 A tenet in the real estate industry indicates that that as the number of units increases, the value per unit decreases.
 The presented data are proposed for development to 11 to 256 units.
 In the case of Comparable One, 11 units with 66 beds is an atypical configuration.
-Based upon average bedroom to unit ratios found in the market, the development equates to about 38 units for analysis purposes and no adjustment is applied.
+Based upon average bedroom to unit ratios found in the market, the development equates to about 38 units for analysis purposes and downward adjustment is applied.
 No adjustment is applied to Comparables Two and Six.
 Variable upward adjustment is applied to Comparables Three through Five, proposed for higher unit count.

-Summary: After all adjustments, the comparable land sale prices range from \$16,907 to \$38,185, with a mean of \$27,188 and a median indicator of \$27,769 per unit.
+Summary: After all adjustments, the comparable land sale prices range from \$18,386 to \$42,542, with a mean of \$30,396 and a median indicator of \$30,845 per unit.
 Comparable Six adjusts to the low end of the spectrum.
-Comparable One adjusts to the high end of the spectrum and is most proximate to the subject, but represents a typical unit equivalency, based upon bedroom count.
-If the high and low adjusted indicators are discarded, the remaining indicators average \$27,009 per unit.
-The appraisers resolve to a market indicator of \$27,000 per unit.
-Thus,
+Comparable One adjusts to the high end of the spectrum and represents a typical unit equivalency, based upon bedroom count.
+If the high and low adjusted indicators are discarded, the remaining indicators average \$30,362 per unit.